 Image from atp forum

-The horse latitudes are the regions north of where the trade winds blow.
+The horse latitudes are the regions above and below where the trade winds blow.
 Located around 30 degrees north and south, these areas are characterized by calm skies and minimal precipitation.

 In these high pressure zones, the easterly trade winds diverge from the prevailing westerlies of the temperate zones.